M4X-VOGEL/Clingonia/README.md

 ### ⚠️ Known issues

-- The displaying of the `GIF` may be distorted.
+- Some image resolutions may be bad.
-- You cannot set the parameters after loading a custom environement into the program, yet.
+- Low Performance when zooming up close to environments.
+- On macOS, the text inputs do not show when loading the page.
+Try to click a button, like "Advance Options".
+They should show after clicking that button.